WyattBlue/auto-editor/site/src/blog/why-nim-is-my-favorite-compiled-language.md

 > 2 + 2
 ```

-Rust also wouldn't flush stdout when I wanted it to when both C and Python did what I expected the first time.
+Rust also wouldn't flush stdout when I wanted it to, when both C and Python did what I expected the first time.
 I ultimately abandoned the effort.
 Then I learned of Nim.

 ## Nim
 I finished writing my calculator in Nim faster than in C. In fact, it was almost as fast as if I had written it in Python.
 I had so much developer velocity in Nim that I expanded my test project's scope and tried my hand at writing a small Scheme dialect.
 I ultimately got bools, integers, and floats, along with more math functions like `pow` and `modulo`.
 I did not implement parens or supporting arity besides 2 but that was okay because this was just a trial run and the language had already proved itself.